Pediatrics Stipends, Benefits, & Leave

 The determination as to whether or not the resident will be required to make up time missed due to Sick Leave will be made by the Program Director, in accordance with residency requirements (including satisfactory evaluation for the rotation) and board certification requirements.

 Parental leave is available to residents for the birth or adoption of a child or foster care placement.
 Annual leave, sick leave, and holidays may be used in order for the resident's salary to continue.
 Any additional leave requested would be without pay.
 Residents may extend parental leave for up to twelve weeks.
 The resident would be eligible to use a combination of annual leave, sick leave, and holidays to continue salary but could take leave without pay for the remainder of the leave.
 The resident must give reasonable notice (30 days when the need for leave is foreseeable).
-Residents may have to make up time missed to fulfill the American Board of Pediatrics requirements of 33 months of training, as determined by, and at the discretion of, the Program Director (in excess of vacation and holidays).
+Residents may have to make up time missed to fulfill the American Board of Pediatrics requirements of 33 months of training, as determined by, and at the discretion of, the Program Director (in excess of regular vacation).
 The make-up time, if required, would be with pay.
 Check with the Office of Graduate Medical Education for more information about leave.

 The hospital reimburses moving expenses for primary care residents up to $500 when these residents relocate to Chattanooga to begin residency in accordance with UT Policy.
 Original receipts must be submitted to the Residency Program Coordinator.